bllevy/mysql_to_gbq/README.md

 - You can choose how many tables are exported concurrently, reduce from 5 if you're RAM or CPU constrained -- and increase sparingly, depending on the tables, # of rows, # of columns, exporting multiple tables at once can take a heavy toll on resources.
 - You can provide a table name mapping if you'd prefer to rename the tables in transit.
 - The `mysql_to_gbq` routine will automatically translate the MySQL schemas to GBQ schemas, so you don't have to sweat the details!
-- Once the config is set up, call index.js with `node index.js` from the root directory to kick off the exports!
+- Once the config is set up, call index.js with `node index.js` from the root directory to kick off the exports (though I recommend upping your RAM allotment via `node --max-old-space-size=7000 index.js` to prevent OOM errors).